fontanf/generalizedassignmentsolver/README.md

 ## Results

 `vdns_simple` does not compete with state of the art meta-heuristics like the ones presented in "A path relinking approach with ejection chains for the generalized assignment problem" (Yagiura, 2006) or "Variable-fixing then subgradient optimization guided very large scale neighborhood search for the generalized assignment problem" (Haddadi, 2018) in terms of solution quality on a long run.
 However:
-- on a short time run (2 minutes, Processor Intel® Core™ i5-8500 CPU @ 3.00GHz × 6), it provides good solutions (less than 1% gap from optimal for most instances of the literature, between 1% and 2% for some hard instances)
+- on a short time run (2 minutes, Processor Intel® Core™ i5-8500 CPU @ 3.00GHz × 6), it provides good solutions (less than 1% gap from optimal for all instances of the literature)
 - it is very simple and the implementation is very short
 - it is available and free (MIT License)